akeneo/pim-helpcenter/content/updates/quality/1-The-quality-score.md

-# Introducing our Quality score!
+# Introducing our quality score!

 ## A new way of scoring...
 ::: meta-data type="New" ee-only="false" link-to-doc="../articles/understand-data-quality.html#about-data-quality-insights"